bitpanda-labs/bitpanda-pro-sdk-py/README.md

 ## Release

 1. Bump the package version in `setup.py`.
-1. Push a tag for the version to trigger the release action on github.
+1. Push a tag for the version (`vMAJOR.MINOR.PATH`) to trigger the release action on github.